Assistant Professor of Biology (2017)

 Marine Ecology, Invertebrate Zoology, Climate Change, Invasive Species, Competitive and Predator-Prey Interactions.
 Research generally focuses on how environmental conditions and invasive species change species interactions and impact biological communities.

-CLICK HERE if you are interested in conducting research with Dr. Lord
+Email Dr. Lord if you are interested in conducting research on marine biology or invertebrate behavior!

 Dr. Lord is a member of the Ecological Society of America and National Marine Educators Association.
 He created the iBARGE (invasive bryozoan and ascidian recruitment and growth experiment) program in 2014, which is a citizen science program involving high school and college students in monitoring of invasive biofouling species.
 He is still the leader of this program, which is ongoing and has worked with over 30 schools in 5 countries.
 He is also a member of the California State Lands Commission Biofouling Technical Advisory Group, which deals with regulations designed to prevent spread of invasive fouling species.
 He has been a review panelist for the National Science Foundation Graduate Research Fellowship Program and has been the Chief Scientist for several MBARI research expeditions.